 colorize |

 The ability to replace colors with specified values.
-For example: "#ff0000". |
+For example: "#ff0000".
+This method allows for an efficient color change without reloading the animation. |

 direction |